CHAPTER THIRTY-THREE—LEADS

 She figured her behavior would be noted, but let them suspect.
 Let them prepare.

-Erika Davenport hadn’t given up yet.
+Erika Hodgson hadn’t given up yet.

 +

+He didn’t understand why Heather was blaming herself just for being at the wrong place at the wrong time.
 If only she had never met him.
 If only he had never even existed.

 His face was hot, and he brushed at the persistent tide of tears leaking from his eyes, but he couldn’t stop crying.
 How dare he weep over this, some deep part of him that sounded a lot like his father whispered.
 Was he crying for Heather, or for himself?
 His own pain, his own regret?
 He couldn’t tell for sure.